This post may contain affiliate links, view our disclosure policy.

 Since Florida is very hot and humid, it is extra important to stay hydrated while you work your way around the parks.

-Another way to stay cool and hydrated is by stopping at a ‘hydration stations’ located throughout the parks.
+Another way to stay cool and hydrated is by stopping at a ‘hydration station’ located throughout the parks.

 7. Having the right shoes matters at Disney World.